Skip to main content

 13th January: Serial killer Harold Shipman kills himself in his cell (2004)

 Harold Shipman hanged himself in his cell at HMP Wakefield on 13th January 2004.
-He was 57-years-old and had been convicted of murdering fifteen patients under his care four years earlier.
+He was 57 years old and had been convicted of murdering 15 patients under his care four years earlier.
 Shipman targeted vulnerable elderly people who trusted him as their doctor.
-While he was only convicted of fifteen murders, the actual number of people he killed could be as many as 250.
+While he was only convicted of 15 murders, the actual number of people he killed could be as many as 250.

 24th January: The honour killing or Banaz Mahmod (2006)

 Banaz Mahmod was a 20-year-old British-Iraqi woman murdered on her family's orders due to her life and relationship choices.
-Banaz's family were strictly traditional Kurdish people.
-At around sixteen-years-old, Banaz was forced into an arranged marriage with a much older man from the family's hometown in Iraqi Kurdistan.
+Banaz's family was strictly made up of traditional Kurdish people.
+At around 16 years old, Banaz was forced into an arranged marriage with a much older man from the family's hometown in Iraqi Kurdistan.
 Banaz frequently came into contact with the police during her marriage as she was repeatedly beaten and raped by her husband.
 Her family knew about this but said she must remain in the marriage to avoid disgracing the family.

 In July 2005, she left her husband and began a relationship with a new partner.
 Her family simply couldn't accept this and on her father's orders, with the help of her uncle, her murder was arranged.
 Banaz repeatedly went to the police, informing them her family was threatening and plotting to kill her.
 However, police officers did not believe her and infamously, PC Angela Cornes referred to Banaz as manipulative and melodramatic.